pavelm14/lab_miscellaneous/biogeography/README.md

 Biogeographical stochastic mapping is used to simulated histories along the input phylogeny and based on a biogeographical model.
 The simulated histories are useful for estimating probabilities of events, which has been argued to be a better way to count dispersal ([Dupin et al., 2016](http://dx.doi.org/10.1111/jbi.12898)).

 You can use our modified script ([click here](https://github.com/pavelm14/lab_miscellaneous/blob/main/biogeography/tutorial/Stochastic_Mapping_DEC.R)), which relies on the DEC analysis conducted in the previous step.

+## Retrieve results and generate plots

+You can follow our script ([click here](https://github.com/pavelm14/lab_miscellaneous/blob/main/biogeography/tutorial/Stochastic_Mapping_RetrieveResults.R)) to retrieve the biogeographical stochastic mapping data and generate plots: 1) dispersal counts through time betweeen areas (better for visualization of dispersal curves and speculations/correlations with other environmental drivers), and 2) dispersal events between areas plotted as networks (better for visualization of biogeographical sources/sinks).